ahsan85/inertis-js-datatable/README.md

   setup(props) {

     /**
-     *  key should database field name
+     *  key should database field name or column slot name
      *  heading is column heading in datatable
      *  sortable represents a column should sortable or not
      *  format callback : it returns single